solehudinmq/pistonqueue/README.md

 - consumer : provides a unique identity to each application instance or thread you run, for example : 'consumer_io'.

 For more details, you can see the following example :
-- consumer for dead letter process : [example/simulations/consumer_dead_letter.rb](https://github.com/solehudinmq/pistonqueue/blob/development/example/simulations/consumer_dead_letter.rb).
+- consumer for dead letter process : [example/simulations/consumer_dead_letter.rb](./example/simulations/consumer_dead_letter.rb).
-- consumer for dead letter archive process : [example/simulations/consumer_dead_letter_archive.rb](https://github.com/solehudinmq/pistonqueue/blob/development/example/simulations/consumer_dead_letter_archive.rb).
+- consumer for dead letter archive process : [example/simulations/consumer_dead_letter_archive.rb](./example/simulations/consumer_dead_letter_archive.rb).

 Note: if the dead letter process still fails, the data will be saved in the topic `<topic-name>_dlq_archive`.

 ### Handle Data Stuck
-In unpredictable situations (e.g., if redis is down), the data can be categorized as stuck.
+In unpredictable situations (e.g., if consumer crash), the data can be categorized as stuck.
 To retrieve and process this data, we can do the following :

 1. data stuck when the main or retry consumer process is carried out, here's an example :